code23/markko-nextjs-sdk/README.md

 ##### `delete(oauth: TokenData | null = null)`

-Deletes the user from the system.
+Deletes the currently authenticated user.

 - `oauth`: The OAuth token data (optional) for authentication
 - Returns: Promise with the response data from the deletion operation